apple00071/apple-interiors/RESEND-SETUP.md

 ## 🚀 Current Setup

-The contact form is already configured with Resend API integration using the provided API key: `re_ebajyGt8_2rzcyYpj1cBK19w8CLixWsGd`
+The contact form is configured with Resend API integration using environment variables for secure API key management.

 ### How It Works